 DV181—AUDIO FOR VIDEO AND FILM (4 CREDITS) Prerequisite: DV130.
 This digital video course covers audio production in the field and post-production audio techniques for digital video.

 DV200—VISUAL EFFECTS (4 CREDITS) Prerequisite: EB166.
 This digital video course covers visual effects using professional software.
-The student learns how to integrate a variety of media such as graphics, text and video to produce motion graphics and how to problem solve real-world design and production challenges such as titling, special effects and timeline placement of graphics for final output to digital video motion graphics.
+The digital video students learn how to integrate a variety of media such as graphics, text and video to produce motion graphics and how to problem solve real-world design and production challenges such as titling, special effects and timeline placement of graphics for final output to digital video motion graphics.

 DV211—VISUAL STORYTELLING (4 CREDITS) Prerequisite: DV112.
 This digital video course covers the visual language of motion pictures, the application of the elements and principles of design and composition to visual storytelling, basic drawing and illustration skills, the integration of the script into storyboarding software, introduction to the use of pre-visualization, storyboards, look-books and animatics for use in the creation of a video or film production.
 Students use films and other visual media as reference for learning visual storytelling.

 DV242—VIDEO EDITING II (4 CREDITS) Prerequisite: DV140.
-Students learn advanced video editing techniques using a professional-level nonlinear editing system.
+This course helps digital video students learn advanced video editing techniques using a professional-level nonlinear editing system.

 DV245 – COLOR GRADING AND BASICCOLOR THEORY (4 CREDITS) Prerequisite:DV140orDV171.PrerequisiteorConcurrent:DV200.Thiscoursecoversan overview of general color theory and its application to post-production color grading and color correction techniques using Apple’s Color software.

 DV315—ADVANCED FIELD PRODUCTION (4 CREDITS) Prerequisite: DV165.
 This digital video course covers advanced lighting, camera techniques and color theory for digital video and television.
-Students participate in practical applications of those techniques within a studio environment and on field locations.
+Digital video students participate in practical applications of those techniques within a studio environment and on field locations.

 DV318 – ADVANCED CAMERA TECHNIQUES (4 CREDITS) Prerequisite: DV315.
-In this course, students demonstrate the ability to operate a variety of digital cameras and the peripheral equipment.
+In this digital video course, students demonstrate the ability to operate a variety of digital cameras and the peripheral equipment.

 DV420 – DIGITAL FILM POST PRODUCTION (4 CREDITS) Prerequisite: DV410.
 The course is the third for the creation of an approved, relevant and professional quality short visual media project extended over three quarters.
 Students build on the work created in the preproduction projection class and move into the post production phase of their projects.
 They apply post production skills learned in previous courses to the editing and finishing of the project shot in the Production class.
 The film is edited and finished in high definition video.
 When completed, the project will be exhibited at a public screening.